Connecticut Route 40: History

 Plans for the Mount Carmel Connector first appeared in Tri-State Transportation Commission's recommendations of 1962.
 This was not acted upon for several years until the Connecticut Highway Department put up the proposal again in 1967.
 Originally the Mount Carmel Connector was to be part of the freeway relocation of Route 10 to exit 29 of I-84 in Southington.
 These plans were never implemented, however.

 The Mount Carmel Connector was opened in 1972 from I-91 to Dixwell Avenue and State Street (US 5) in North Haven.
 It was first given an unsigned designation of State Road 724.
 The freeway was extended north to Whitney Avenue (Route 10) in Hamden in 1976, at which time it was given the designation Route 40.
 Originally, Route 40 was planned to extend further southeast beyond I-91 to connect with I-95 in Branford.

 Exit list

-Exit numbers on Route 40 were switched from sequential to mile-based as part of a sign and structural supports replacement project that started in August 2021.
+Exit numbers on Route 40 were switched from sequential to mile-based in 2024 as part of a sign and structural supports replacement project.